-You can save settings by clicking the Add preflight settings button \longrightarrow and typing a name in the Save preflight style as box.
+You can save settings by choosing the Save Current Settings as Style from the Preflight for list box and typing a name in the Save Preflight style as box.

 Print styles

 A print style is a set of saved printing options.
 Each print style is a separate file.
 This lets you move a print style from one computer to another, back up a print style, and keep document-specific styles in the same directory as the document file.